Karopady: Industries

 Beedi-leaf rolling is the major industry which can be seen in Karopady.

 Small scale industries like araca-nut-leaf plate-making industries, or homemade foods, have been growing in recent times.

 The organisation called Sri Gurudev Public Charitable Trust has been working for the development of this area and has provided an opportunity for the needy in providing self-employment in this area.

 File manufacturing industry (Tushar Industry) was started by Mr. Hariprasad, at Kanyana.

 Agriculture

 Agriculture is the main occupation of the people in Karopady.
 One can see picturesque paddy fields throughout the area.
 Areca nut, coconuts, bananas, peppers, and cocoa are grown on a large scale in Karopady.

 Advanced techniques are utilised by the agriculturists of this area.

 Language

 There are people speaking in various mixed languages in Karopady.
-Konkani, Kannada, Havyaka Tulu, Beary and Dakhni Urdu are some of the commonly spoken languages in the Karopady village.
+Havyaka, Tulu, Kannada, Konkani and Beary are some of the commonly spoken languages in the Karopady village.
 Havyaka Brahmins speak old Kannada called Havyaka Kannada, or Haveeka language.
 These languages are found in the area of Dakshina Kannada and parts of Udupi Districts.